Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - Activating one memory triggers the activation of related memories in a process known as **spreading activation**.
 - **Engram** is a term for Physical memory trace.
-- Roughly seven (plus or minus two) chunks of information can be transferred
+- Roughly seven (plus or minus two) chunks of information can be transferred

 #### Thoughts
 ---